dankelley/oce/inst/joss/paper.md

 # Overview

-The `oce` package has been hosted since 2009 on CRAN^[https://cran.r-project.org], the Comprehensive R Archive Network [@hornik_comprehensive_2012].
+The `oce` package has been hosted since 2009 on CRAN^[CRAN is at https://cran.r-project.org.], the Comprehensive R Archive Network [@hornik_comprehensive_2012].
 The CRAN version, which is updated once or twice a year, may be installed by typing `install.packages("oce")` in an R console.
-Users who need newer features may use `remotes::install_github("dankelley/oce",ref="develop")` to download and build the development branch.
+Users who need newer features may use `remotes::install_github("dankelley/oce",ref="develop")` to download and build the development branch^[Since some components of oce are written in lower-level languages such as Fortran, C and C++, building the package from source requires compilers for those languages.
+These are freely available, and an oce wiki page (https://github.com/dankelley/oce/wiki/Configuring-a-Linux-Mint-20-system-to-be-able-to-build-oce-from-source) explains how they and other things may be set up, on a variety of computer types.].
 Those wishing to view or participate in the development process are welcome to do so, at \url{https://github.com/dankelley/oce}.

 The package has functions for decoding many data formats.
 These functions